Home

 Radio and electronics construction slowed down when I bought my first house.
 Other things now took priority and I didn't have the luxury of unlimited time anymore.
 I kept my interest but couldn't build as often as I wanted to.
 My work bench was now the kitchen table on which I remember knocking up various projects including a headphone amplifier and yet another radio.
 Things were happening in my life unrelated to electronics, which was good because I didn't want to become set in my ways and be found as an 'old boy' slumped dead over a radio transmitter holding a microphone!

-HiFi Headphone Amp AM Radio
+Stereo Headphone Amp AM Superhet Radio

 What happened next as regards hobbies was a surprise to me.
 My friend Neil gave me his old computer.
 Up to that point I'd not had much interest in computers and thought they were incredibly boring, but now for some reason I was ready to bite the bullet and have a go.
 And you know what?
 I became hooked!
 I spent hours and hours and hours playing with my new toy.
 I didn't realise just how much I was teaching myself because it was so much fun.
 I kept seeing new possibilities, and wanting to achieve those possibilities became the driving force that made learning so effortless.
 And soon I was up to speed.
 It wasn't long though before I wanted to build my own PC.
 To my mind they don't really count as an electronics construction project as all the parts are ready made, so it's more assembling than actually constructing.
 If I had soldered all the components onto the motherboard then yes, I could say I built it, but that's not really feasible for the home constructor.
 Assembling a PC can still be very enjoyable though.
 I think what got me with computers was that I could see they were not just one thing, they were whatever I wanted them to be, and one of the things I wanted mine to be was a radio.
 I had grown up with a great love of talk radio, I guess from listening to short wave broadcasts on my home made receivers.
 I also enjoyed the late night phone ins on LBC and the American religious broadcasts from Radio Caroline, a pirate radio ship moored out in the North Sea.
 But now I could hear American talk radio over the internet.
 At last there was something new to listen to!